LukeClancy/dynamic-records-meritfront/README.md

 class ApplicationRecord < ActiveRecord::Base
 	self.abstract_class = true
 	include DynamicRecordsMeritfront
-	DYNAMIC_SQL_RAW = false #<--- not required, but suggested.
-Can be turned off on per-request basis.
-Make sure after include statement. end
+	DYNAMIC_SQL_RAW = false #<--- not required, but suggested to be turned off.
+Can be switched on for a per-request basis.
+Make sure this line is after include statement. end
 ```